AndyStan112/citysavers/README.md

 # CitySavers

 Platform for citizens to report problems in their cities and for volunteers to fix them.
+Done over the course of 48 hours for the Unihack hackaton.

-# Tracks
+# Tracks competing for:
 -Green City
 -Best Typescript Web App
 -React